MolSSI/molssi-hub/docs/compchem/psi4v18-ase322_example.rst

      [-1.09633122e-14  2.87785885e-01  1.78901243e-01]]
     Warning: used thermodynamics relations inappropriate for low-frequency modes: ['586.9508' '596.8722' '615.0969']

-The first and second line in the output notify us about the program's resource usage.
+The first and second lines in the output notify us about the program's resource usage.
-The third line is the total energy of our system in electron-Volts (eV).
+The third line is the total energy of our system in electron-Volt (eV).
 The next three lines within brackets are the elements of our force matrix.
 The harmonic vibrational frequencies are shown in the final output line.